Board of Review Questions

 See the Tenderfoot rank requirements

-• How was your first troop camp out?
-Where did you go and what did you do?
+• How did your first troop camp out go?
+Where did you go and what activities did you participate in?

-• How did your physical fitness requirements go?
-Did you do them on your own or in a group?
+• Tell us about your experience completing the physical fitness requirements.
+Did you do them individually or with a group?

 Second Class Board of Review Questions